yuxuanwww/yuxuan-w.github.io/_news/2022-emnlp.md

 ---
-title: One paper accepted to EMNLP 2022 as Findings presentation.
+title: One paper accepted to EMNLP 2022 Findings as Poster presentation.
 date: 2022-10-06
 ---